-- · Report Configuration by Intermediate Systems

-- Record Configuration by Intermediate Systems
+- Report Configuration by Intermediate Systems - Record Configuration by Intermediate Systems - Configuration Notification - Request Redirect

-- Flush Old Configuration

-- Configuration Notification

-- Request Redirect

-- PDU Header Error Detection
+• PDU Header Error Detection

 All mandatory functions of ISO 10589, with the exception of Timer Jitter, are implemented.
-In addition the following optional functions are supported:
+In addition, the following optional functions are supported:

-- PDU Authentication

-- Subnetwork Dependent functions for Broadcast Subnetworks

-- Subnetwork Dependent functions for ISO 8208 Subnetworks

-- Subnetwork Dependent functions for point-to-point Subnetworks
+- PDU Authentication - Subnetwork Dependent functions for Broadcast Subnetworks - Subnetwork Dependent functions for ISO 8208 Subnetworks (not completely based on the standard) - Subnetwork Dependent functions for point-to-point Subnetworks - Level 2 IS-IS functions - Reachable Address Prefixes

-- Equal Cost Paths

-- Level 2 IS-IS functions

-- Reachable Address Prefixes

-Integrated IS-IS Support: The Bridge Router software supports Integrated Intermediate System to Intermediate System (IS-IS) routing in accordance with RFC 1195.
+Integrated IS-IS Support: The Distributed Routing software supports Integrated Intermediate System to Intermediate System (IS-IS) routing in accordance with RFC 1195.
 RFC 1195 defines IP extensions to ISO 10589.

 Network Management Support: Network Management is available from the local and Telnet remote consoles.
 Configuration is via the Bridge Router software command line interface.
 For tracing, the Trace Route diagnostic tool displays the hop-by-hop path between nodes.
-The RFC 1139 Echo function tests the responsiveness of target nodes and also generates echo replies, much like the the TCP/IP ping function.
+The RFC 1139 Echo function tests the responsiveness of target nodes and also generates echo replies, much like the TCP/IP ping function.
 Remote network management operations using NICE or CMIP are not supported, nor is network booting via MOP.